 We completed the run in 3 hours and 20 minutes (behind the guy in board shorts and approximately middle of the pack), my prize was legs covered in scratches, the super feeling of completing a run with a great friend and the realisation that I love sitting still, drinking cold water and eating salty crisps!
 But we know, those things aren’t nearly as satisfying if they aren’t preceded by a mini adventure.

 Always a great way to start the competitive season (apart from last year when the event was postponed due to snow and ice ) and both sprint and standard distances available.
 The longer event doubles as a World Age Group Qualifying event so usually attracts a quality field but still retains a down to earth appeal.
 Weather was kind if a tad nippy on the undulating but very scenic bike leg while both flattish run legs are confined to the parkland paths.
 As usual the event was extremely well organised and delivered so can be well recommended for consideration as an early season starter next year.
 DD

 Hi all, really sorry I posted this info on Facebook but forgot to put on the website.
 Turbo session resumes tonight and both swim sessions resume next week X

 The duathlons are back.
 These are designed to keep people active during the winter periods, they are great events to assist with training.
-We are looking to change the run course on the duathlon but for this first event whilst it is not so cold we will keep it as normal.

 For those of you that don’t know what it consists of we start 9am prompt with a 5km run from the top car park in the Goyt Valley, this run takes you along the old railway line before turning right to go off road and finally turns right up the steepest hill known to man!!